fragtrane/Payday-2-Mods/Suppressed Raven Admiral Barrel/README.md

 The mod works as both host and client.
 However, if you are a client, the host will see you with the wrong detection risk which can cause problems in stealth if you are not aware, because the host calculates the detection.
 This happens because you have modified the stats of your attachments, but other players can only see the original stats.
 TLDR:

 - Real Admiral Barrel: other players see your concealment DECREASED by 2 points, i.e. HIGHER detection risk (bad).
-- Add-On Admiral Barrel (AOLA): other players will see your concealment INCREASED by 2 points, i.e. LOWER detection risk (good).
+- Add-On Admiral Barrel: other players will see your concealment INCREASED by 2 points, i.e. LOWER detection risk (good).

 The real Admiral Barrel only decreases your concealment by 2 points so this should not be a big issue.
 The Add-On Admiral Barrel is safe to use as a client.